robomasterhkust/RMdevBoard_ChibiOS/README.md

     - type

           make upload
-     - The green LED should be blinking once every 500ms, SUCCESS
+     - The green LED on the RM board should flash on and off every 500ms if everything is correct
   - Ozone using JLINK (same used for internals):
     - In terminal, cd into the dev directory: